-You might think of it as the ability to bounce back after a setback.
+You might think of emotional resilience as the ability to bounce back after a setback.
 Or the ability to keep on trying after several failures, refusing to give up.
 Or it can mean persevering against adversity, surviving against the odds.

 The more life resources we have or can build up, the more resilient to adversity we can be.
 Things like

-Unfortunately poverty and inequality puts many groups of people at a disadvantage in terms of life resources – the unemployed or underemployed, people with disabilities or health issues, or have survived childhood abuse, for example.
+Unfortunately poverty and inequality puts many groups of people at a disadvantage in terms of life resources – the unemployed or underemployed, people with disabilities or health issues, or have had adverse childhood experiences or abuse, for example.
 However there is often something that differentiates a survivor from a victim of such circumstances – it may be a kind, loving grandmother, a teacher who took an interest, an encouraging friend, a character trait or skill, etc.

-We also have emotional resources – this is part of our innate guidance system our genetic inheritance.
+We all have innate resources – part of our genetic inheritance.
 Things like:

 Smooth seas do not make skillful sailors!